 Have you ever been purposefully hurt by another person?
 Be it verbal, physical, emotional, it all hurts us down to our core.
 Sometimes it can even be accidental, yet when we are hurt by another person we can tend to see everything as purposeful.
 I don’t know about you, but in these situations, my natural response is generally to strike back.
 My prideful nature prompts me to “get them back” and return hurt for hurt (eye for an eye).
 I can quickly jump into all sorts of vengeful, resentful thoughts when someone hurts me.

-Yet, Jesus instructs us to take a radical and counter-cultural response when it comes to dealing with those who hurt us.
-Let’s take a look at how we are called to respond and dive into the realities of what that looks like.
+Jesus instructs us to take a radical and counter-cultural response when it comes to dealing with those who hurt us.
+Let’s take a look at how we are called to respond and dive into the realities of what it means to bless those who persecute you.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

-What Does the Bible Say About Those Who Hurt Us
+What Does the Bible Say About Blessing Those Who Persecute You

 In Luke chapter 6, we get one of the most challenging teachings of Jesus in the whole Bible.
 It isn’t challenging in the sense of being hard to comprehend the meaning like in some of the parables.
 Nor is it challenging to understand because of vastly different cultural contexts.
 Rather, it is challenging by the very nature of what it asks us to do.